hantsy/spring-kotlin-coroutines-sample/README.md

 }
 ```

-Like the changes in the controller, the `PostHandler` can be written in an imperative way.
+Like the changes in the controller, the `PostHandler` is written in an imperative style.

 ```kot
 @Component